 You can also customize the extension for the list of websites you want to allow/redirect.

 The good thing about Hysolate is that it is easy to use and well-integrated with the host system.
 Even if you are not technically inclined, you can set it up easily and start running applications in the virtualized environment in minutes.
-That it’s free makes it an even better deal as well.
+That it’s free makes it an even better deal.